In Memoriam 2017

-Those wishing to make a donation in memory of Nancy are asked to consider the New Chatham-Kent Animal Shelter (newanimalshelterck.com) or the Chatham-Kent Hospice, 34 Wellington St. E in Chatham, Ontario N7M 3N7 or www.chatham-kenthospice.com.
+Those wishing to make a donation in memory of Nancy are asked to consider the New Chatham-Kent Animal Shelter or the Chatham-Kent Hospice, 34 Wellington St. E in Chatham, Ontario N7M 3N7 or www.chatham-kenthospice.com.

 When he retired from Facilities Management in 2003, Daniel Carrigan had 28 years of service at Western.
 Daniel died on April 19, 2017 at the age of 68.

 Predeceased by his parents, June and Bill.
 Devoted husband of the late Gail Carrigan.
 Loving father of Kim and papa of Michelle and Matthew.
 He will be greatly missed by many aunts, uncles, cousins, nieces and nephews.
-Cremation will take place at a later time with burial at Vining Cemetery, in Thorndale where he will be laid to rest with his wifet.
+Cremation will take place at a later time with burial at Vining Cemetery, in Thorndale where he will be laid to rest with his wife.
 Thank you to the staff at University Hospital for their care and support.
-He will be fondly remembered by his great sense of humor, outgoing personality and independence.
+He will be fondly remembered by his great sense of humour, outgoing personality and independence.
 Despite Daniel's stubborn personality he was a very caring and loving man with a heart of gold.
 In memory of Daniel, donations made to the Heart and Stroke Foundation would be greatly appreciated.
 Friends and relatives are invited to sign Daniel's online book of condolences at www.needhamfuneralhome.com

 Steve Kocsis a retired staff member from Facilities Management died on April 9, 2017 at the age of 86.
 When he retired in 1989, Steve had 29 years of service at Western.